rust-lang/book/nostarch/chapter18.md

 }
 ```

-Rust can tell that `c` is within the first pattern’s range and prints `early
+Rust can tell that `'c'` is within the first pattern’s range and prints `early
 ASCII letter`.

 ### Destructuring to Break Apart Values